 Arriving to Kalgoorlie

-Lead by Kalgoorlie water pipeline, we drove 560 km from Perth and we didn’t even feel it as we were so excited to escape the windy coast.
-We were really excited to see Kalgoorlie Super Pit, but first we drove to Mount
+Lead by the Kalgoorlie water pipeline, we drove 560 km from Perth and we didn’t even feel it as we were so excited to escape the windy coast.
+We were really excited to see Kalgoorlie Super Pit, but first, we drove to Mount

 Mount Charlotte Reservoir and Lookout

-Also, there was a full story about how the water was discovered and transported to Kalgorlie and stored in Mount Charlotte Reservoir.
+Also, there was a full story about how the water was discovered and transported to Kalgoorlie and stored in Mount Charlotte Reservoir.

-From the 360 degree lookout we could see Kalgoorlie and surroundings.
+From the 360 degrees lookout, we could see Kalgoorlie and its surroundings.

 Kalgoorlie Super Pit